slatedocs/slate/source/includes/_users.md

 </style>
 <p/>

-Within TSheets, the _User_ (aka "employee") refers to everyone on your account, including yourself, your employees, managers, administrators, and vendors.
-The API provides methods to Create, Read, Update, and Archive (i.e. "soft delete") users, as well as set a variety of permissions.
-Time can be tracked against all users.
+Within TSheets, the _User_ (aka "employee") refers to anyone on your account, including yourself, your employees, managers, administrators, and vendors.
+Time can be tracked against any user.
+The API provides methods to Create, Read, and Update users and their permissions.
+Set the `active` property _false_ to archive a user.

 ## The User Object
 > **Example**: User Object

 ```json